 Our talks and events programme reflects and celebrates our community throughout the year.
-As part of this we celebrate Black History Month, which this October includes a webinar on the impact of Black Lives Matter, a discussion on Black literature and events in Art Exchange as part of the current exhibition ‘A Lament for Power’.
+As part of this we celebrate Black History Month, which this October includes a webinar on Being Black at Essex, a discussion on Black literature and events in Art Exchange as part of the current exhibition ‘A Lament for Power’.

-This page will be continually updated throughout October as events are confirmed.
+This page will be continually updated throughout throughout the year as events are confirmed.

 Wednesday 14 October, 7pm-8pm